fingerskier/manthra/README.md

 # Manthra

+Tolerance will reach such a level that intelligent people will be banned from thinking so as not to offend the imbecile.
+  Dostoievski.

 It is only when a mosquito lands on your testicles that you realize there is always a way to solve problems without violence.